round/cache/README.md

 # Cache
-Dead simple external resource caching (and concatenation).
-No setup required: automatically creates cache subdirectory and deletes expires files by checking expiration threshold with each request.
+Lightweight external resource caching and concatenation.
+Particularly useful for decreasing external API requests (especially paginated JSON APIs) while having granular control over expiration.
+No setup required: automatically creates cache subdirectory and deletes expired files by checking expiration threshold with each request.

 ### Required Parameters
 _`url`_ A fully formed URL.
 This can take a comma-separated list of targets to cache and combine into one output (appended to one another).
 Pass complex addresses as [percent-encoded](http://meyerweb.com/eric/tools/dencoder/).